iodave/academic-kickstart/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Hero Kickstart"
-subtitle = "A subtitle for the ages."
+title = "Hi, there.
+I believe in the joy of innovation and that we, together, can create a better tomorrow." subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns = "2"
+  columns = "1"

 [design.background]
   # Apply a background color, gradient, or image.